andyle83/marketplace/README.md

 ### 1. Introduce

-This project is about a simple marketplace to manage / selling product.
-Is based on great course in decade.org about Celo (101 & 102).
+This project implements a simple marketplace to manage / selling product.
+It's based on great course of Celo in the decade.org.
 It helps us to understand about Solidity, Celo blockchain, and how to make a full-stack application.

 Here are some features are implemented: